-Private-pay nursing home care costs between $9,500 and $12,000 per month in Montgomery, Bucks, and Philadelphia Counties.
-Some nursing facilities provide more intensive care, such as those with ventilators, and can cost over $22,000 per month.
-Without proper planning these expenses can quickly erase a lifetime of savings.
+Private-pay nursing home care costs between $10,000 and $13,000 per month in Montgomery, Bucks, and Philadelphia Counties.
+Some nursing facilities provide more intensive care, such as those with ventilators, and can cost over $25,000 per month.
+Without proper Medicaid planning & asset protection, these expenses can quickly erase a lifetime of savings.
 We can help both married and single nursing home residents, and the spouse at home.

 The good news is that federal and state laws set forth rules to follow in order to prevent spousal impoverishment.
 There are steps that can be taken to shelter assets from nursing home costs for the benefit of the spouse at home.
 At Gerhard & Gerhard, P.C. we will set forth various options for you at our initial conference.
 You select the plan that makes the best sense and we provide the ongoing advice needed to implement the plan.